Hellenism and the Jews

 The ranks of pious Jews, loyal to the Torah, were penetrated by Greek philosophy, including the idea of tradition, the immortality of the soul, and beliefs of the beyond, although Jewish teachers sought to align those beliefs with biblical revelation.
 Even the Rabbis understood Greek and were acquainted with Homer.
 The very numerous Greek loan-words in the Talmud and Midrash are evidence of the cultural interaction with Judaism.
 However, the development of the Pharisees pushed back against the pagan influences of Hellenism.

 The Pharisees failed to consider that Hellenistic influence was not all bad.
-Many Jewish works were produced in Greek, beginning with Scripture.
+Many Jewish works were produced in Greek, beginning with Scripture (Megillah 1:10; 8b).
 The Letter of Aristeas (ca. 200 BC) recounts that King Ptolemy Philadelphus (285-247 BC) requested the Jewish High Priest Eliezer to provide representatives of all twelve tribes in order to translate the Hebrew sacred scriptures into Greek, which became known as the Septuagint (LXX).
 Other important Jewish works produced in Greek were the Maccabean writings, the Apocrypha, the works of Philo, and the works of Josephus, as well as various works classified as Pseudepigrapha.
 These writings made the history and teaching of the Jewish people available to the nations that did not understand Hebrew.

 Diversity in Hellenistic Judaism